-Before diving into this recipe, or any poultry recipe, consider food handling safety.
-Always start the turkey preparation with clean hands, surface, knife and prep area.
+Before diving into this turkey roulade recipe, or any poultry recipe, consider food handling safety.
+Always start the turkey preparation with clean; hands, surface, knife and prep area.
 Touching a surface after touching the raw turkey can cause cross contamination.
 Consider these additional tips to have a safe turkey day:

-- measure out the stuffing used in this recipe into a separate bowl
+- Measure out the stuffing to fill the breast into a separate bowl

-- disinfect any and all areas used to prep the turkey, including the sink with clorox
+- Disinfect any and all areas used to prep the turkey, including the sink with bleach.

 TYPES OF TURKEY BREAST